Rat Race (Child's Play album)

-Rat Race is the debut studio album by hard rock/heavy metal band Child'ƨ Play, released in 1990 through Chrysalis Records.
+Rat Race is the debut studio album by hard rock/heavy metal band Child'ƨ Play, released on June 26, 1990, through Chrysalis Records.
 It was produced by Howard Benson, who would later go on to produce for Motörhead, Sepultura, and Seether.
 It is the first album to feature new bassist Marion Idzi, going by the mononym Idzi.
 It is also the first album to feature Brian Jack on lead vocals, as previous vocalist Lawrence Hinshaw left the band in 1988, who only appeared on the band's 1986 EP, Ruff House.
-The band released three singles from the album, the title track which was the only song to have an MTV music video, "Wind", and "Capricorn/Bang Bang".
+The band released three singles from the album, the title track which was the only song to have an MTV music video, "Day After Night", and "Wind".